 Ariel Lindner

-After research stays in Scripps Institute (California) and RCM (Cambridge), Ariel Lindner has been awarded EMBO and Marie Curie postdoctoral fellowships to join the Miro Radman in Paris.
+Following research stays at the Scripps Institute (California) and the MRC (Cambridge), Ariel Lindner was awarded EMBO and Marie Curie postdoctoral fellowships to join Miro Radman’s laboratory in Paris.

-His work on variability between clonal individuals led him to take an interest in the aging process.
-He then used bacteria as a viable model for the discovery of new antibiotics, for synthetic and systems biology, and for his studies into the origins of cooperation between individuals.
+His work on variability among clonal individuals led him to explore ageing processes.
+He uses bacteria as model systems to discover new antibiotics, advance synthetic and systems biology, and study the origins of cooperation among individuals.

-His current work focuses on two areas: systems and synthetic biology, and open and citizen science, to address the issues of the future.
-Sustainable Development Objectives and learning disabilities.
+His current research focuses on two main areas: Systems and synthetic biology, and Open and citizen science to address the Sustainable Development Goals and learning disorders.

 Teaching

-Based on an innovative, adaptive learning model (Learning Through Research), Ariel Lindner co-created the Master's and PhD of the CRI-Learning Planet Institute, where he has been teaching for 20 years.
+Building on an innovative, research-based adaptive learning model — Learning Through Research — Ariel Lindner co-created the CRI–Learning Planet Institute Master’s and Doctoral programmes, where he has been teaching for over 20 years.

 Collaborations